• Skip to primary navigation

 • Optional Toppings: Breadcrumbs, crushed Ritz crackers, or fried onions

-Use this as a base and customize it with herbs, other veggies, or extra cheese.
+Use this as a base and customize it with herbs, other veggies, or extra cheese, and find creamy soup inspiration and ideas.

 How to Assemble and Bake It

-You're only a few easy steps away from creamy, cheesy comfort.
+You're only a few easy steps away from creamy, cheesy comfort, with about 25-30 minutes total bake time.

 • Preheat oven - Set to 375°F and grease a 9x13 casserole dish.